 The WellStar Cobb Hospital VolunTeen process is as follows:

 One: Fill Out the Forms

 - If you're between the ages of 15 and 18, please complete the VolunTeen electronic application form.

-- Your parent/legal guardian must sign a Permission for Release of Information to obtain your GPA (3.0 GPA required to volunteer) and guidance counselor reference from your current school.
-We will also need for you to include a copy of your most recent report card.
+- Your parent/legal guardian must sign a Permission for Release of Information/School Counselor form to obtain your GPA (3.0 GPA required to volunteer) from your current school.
+Please take the form to your school counselor after your parent/legal guardian has completed their portion.
+You will also need to include a copy of your most recent report card.

-- The applicant must submit a 75-100 word paragraph.
-The paragraph needs to tell us why you would like to volunteer, what you expect to learn/gain from volunteering and why we should choose you for our program.
+- The applicant must submit a 75-100 word essay.
+The essay must include why you would like to volunteer, what you expect to learn/gain from volunteering and why we should choose you for our program.

 - You can also mail the forms to:

 WellStar Cobb Hospital Volunteer Services

 Austell, GA 30106